The Creation

 free will

 God made the knowledge of evil available to angelic and human beings, inside of an imperfect Creation, knowing that they frequently would choose it—and, in fact, I believe “pre-programming” them to do so.
+Thus, I believe, God’s predestination and our free will are both equally true and in effect.
 Only this way, eventually, could God have a Creation which will contain, exclusively, those who will realize

 • that evil always leads to chaos, sorrow, pain, and destruction;